fosshostorg/policy/README.txt

      PUBLIC, etc. not shared.
   7. RISK, a specific thing detouring or harming or counter to our or our communities interest.
-  8. EXCEPTION, something in the past that we didn't plan for or usually would not want to do.
+  8. EXCEPTION, something in the past or future that we didn't plan for or usually would not want to do.
   9. FINAL, when a section of text including any markup is and should be duly received verbatim.